pinpt/changelog/README.md

 ## About The Project

-Changelog.so is an app built for fast moving product teams to help them manage the way they communicate with their end users.
-This tool is used by changelog.so to generate static sites published by changelog.so as well as for development on new themes for yor own changelogs.
+pinpoint.com is an app built for fast moving product teams to help them manage the way they communicate with their end users.
+This tool is used by Pinpoint to generate static sites published by pinpoint.com as well as for development on new themes for your own site.

 [![Product Name Screen Shot][product-screenshot]](https://pinpoint.com)